docker pull Jenkins

 To know more about Docker usage, refer the following guide.

-There are over 100,000 container images from software vendors, open-source projects, and the community available in Dockerhub.
 You can search and download any container image of your choice from Dockerhub and start using it immediately as shown above.

-Understanding Dockerfile format
+Understanding Dockerfile Format

 Docker can build images automatically by reading the instructions from a Dockerfile.